- If using Matillion Full SaaS: The component will use the cloud credentials associated with your environment to access resources.

 - Yes: The URL path is relative to the user’s home directory.
 Default setting is Yes.

-- No: Only search for files within the folder identified by the Input Data URL.
+- No: Only search for files within the folder identified by the Input data URL.

 - Yes: Consider files in subdirectories when searching for files.